ruineka/xPlayerOS/README.md

 For any error that comes up simply rerunning the `gamescope -e -f -- steam -gamepadui -steamos3 -steampal -steamdeck` command a few times seems to sort things out.

 Known issues:\
-The touchscreen is input is not flipped to match the display yet\
+The touchscreen input is not flipped to match the display yet\
 The SteamOSUI_Enable/Disable scripts need to be updated, I'll get to this later to make a cool transistion similar to how the Steam Deck does it.

 What works:\